Sphereon-Opensource/SSI-SDK/packages/waci-pex/README.md

 ### Usage

 The usage scenario will include the plugin code to be integrated in the client code.
-A party will be requesting recipient to either:
+A party will be requesting the recipient to either:
   1. authenticate itself to the requester
-  2. or inviting the issuer to issue a credential
+  2. inviting the issuer to issue a credential

 The data fields required to generate the QR code will depend on the type of request and the acceptable values.
 The possible `accept` value may be:
   1. `oidc4vp`